-Gun owners in New York State do not have to worry about what bad things may happen next.
+Gun owners in New York State do not have to worry about what bad things may happen next in the assault weapons ban battle.
 Why?
 Because it already did!

 On January 14th of 2013, the New York Legislature met for the first day of the new session after the fall elections.
 Although committee assignments had not yet been made, and even room assignments for the new legislators not finalized, Governor Andrew Cuomo presented a 39 page gun control bill and told the legislature that they had to vote on it.

 Normally, bills in New York must age or sit on the legislators’ desk for 3 days to solicit public comment, but this requirement can be waived by the governor—and Cuomo did.
 With the backing of the legislative leaders Assembly speaker Sheldon Silver (D-Manhattan) and the majority leader Jeff Klein (D-Bronx), all Democrats, called the bill for a vote and told the Republicans that if they resisted, well financed gun control supporters like The Brady Campaign to Prevent Gun Violence would pummel them with a seven figure advertising blitz in their districts.
 The Republicans caved, even though they did not have time to read, digest, or understand the 39-page assault on the second amendment.

 What did the bill do?
 Here is a brief summary:

 - The bill loosely defines assault weapons as any semiautomatic pistol, rifle, or shotgun which has a detachable magazine and has one of the following: